Achieve Running Club

 Running has a weird way of solving problems.

 You go out for a run with something on your mind.
-Somewhere around the halfway point, the answer just shows up.
-Or at the very least, things feel a little more manageable.
+Somewhere around the halfway point, the answer just shows up, or at the very least, things feel a little more manageable.

-Some of the best, most down-to-earth advice you’ll ever receive might come during a Long Slow run or post-run coffee chat.
+Some of the best, most down-to-earth advice you’ll ever receive might come during a run or post-run coffee chat.
 Of course, you’ll also hear some dubious suggestions (“Just duct tape it!”), but that’s part of the fun.

 Runners are a surprisingly resourceful bunch, there is always someone who knows someone who can help you out of a pickle, odds are someone in your group has been through what you’re facing and has a solution.